 Steve and Leigh have two married children and two grandsons, whom they adore.

-Steve has published over a dozen books.
+Steve has published over a dozen books, the newest of which is Jesus and the Poor.
 You can find his books at ipibooks.com.

 Read Steve’s blog “The King Jesus Herald” at https://stevekinnard.wordpress.com.

 Suzette Lewis is a Women’s Ministry Leader and works in the Co-Leadership of the Toronto Church of Christ alongside her husband Andrew.
 She became a disciple in 1989 as a single parent and has been married since 1992 with 2 adult children and 1 grandchild.
 Suzette graduated from Brock University in Adult Education and later completed a Master of Arts in Conflict Analysis and Management at the University Victoria B.C.
 Suzette fell in love with her community when she joined a counselling team working with Violence Against Women, Children and Youth and teaching as a College Professor.
 She is a Qualified Mediator and Trainer of Restorative Practices and Victim Offender Reconciliation.